 In 1995, they decided to breathe life back into the tramway.
 The city opened up 2.5-kilometre loop through Christchurch Central City.
 On the heritage tramcars, visitors will whisk past some of the city’s highlights with commentary.
 Tram stops include The Terrace & Riverside Market, Margaret Mahy Playground, and New Regent Street.

-Where to stay in Christchurch for sightseeing
+Where to stay for sightseeing

-Although it’s the largest city on South Island, choosing where to stay in Christchurch is simple.
+Although it’s the largest city on the South Island, choosing where to stay in Christchurch is simple.
 For most travellers, the Inner City & CBD is the best area to stay.
 It’s close to many of the top Christchurch points of interest and main transportation hubs.
 Here are a few great accommodation options to start your search…

 Quest On Manchester